Scott D'Amore: Global Force Wrestling (2014–2017)

-Return to Impact Wrestling (2017–present)
+Return to Impact / TNA (2017–2024)

-Following the purchase of Impact Wrestling, Anthem Sports & Entertainment appointed Jeff Jarrett to run the promotion, Jeff brought back many former members of the TNA backstage personnel, this included Dutch Mantel, Bruce Prichard and Scott D'Amore.
+Following the purchase of Impact Wrestling, Anthem Sports & Entertainment appointed Jeff Jarrett to run the promotion.
+Jeff brought back many former members of the TNA backstage personnel, including Dutch Mantel, Bruce Prichard and Scott D'Amore.
 Jarrett appointed D'Amore with the position he had been working in Global Force Wrestling: Vice President of International Relations.
 After Impact Wrestling terminated its relationship with Jarrett, D'Amore took on the role as Head of Creative with Impact.
 On December 5, D'Amore and Don Callis were announced as Impact Wrestling's new executive vice presidents.
-From May 2021, D'Amore has held this role alone, after Callis left his position.
-On the January 5, 2023 episode of Impact Wrestling, Bully Ray powerbomb D' Amore through the table causing injury to D' Amore.
-At January 13, 2023 at Hard to Kill PPV, Santino Marella became the Director of Authority replacing D' Amore.
+From May 2021, D'Amore held this role alone after Callis left his position.
+On the January 5, 2023 episode of Impact Wrestling, Bully Ray powerbombed D' Amore through a table, injuring him.
+On January 13, 2023, at the Hard to Kill PPV, Santino Marella became the Director of Authority replacing D' Amore.
 On March 13, 2023, D'Amore was promoted to President of Impact Wrestling.

-Wrestlers trained

-Some notable wrestlers trained by D'Amore at Can-Am Wrestling School in Windsor, Ontario:
+On February 7, 2024, Anthem Sports & Entertainment announced that D'Amore's contract was terminated.
+D'Amore was thus fired from his position as President of TNA and was replaced by Anthony Cicione.
+Following his release, D'Amore received praise by wrestlers he worked with including Moose, Josh Alexander, and Jordynne Grace.

+Maple Leaf Pro Wrestling (2024–present)

+On August 8, D’Amore announced a relaunch of the Maple Leaf Wrestling brand dubbed Maple Leaf Pro Wrestling (MLP).
+Its inaugural two-night event, "Forged in Excellence" took place October 19 and 20 at St. Clair College in Windsor, Ontario, and streamed live on Triller TV.
+The promotion has plans to upload archival footage of Maple Leaf Wrestling on its new YouTube and social media platforms.

 Personal life

-D'Amore holds a degree in Communication studies from the University of Windsor where he played on the football team.
-He has owned various bars and restaurants in Windsor and his family owns D'Amore Construction in Windsor, Ontario.
+D'Amore is of Italian descent.
+He holds a degree in communication studies from the University of Windsor, where he played football for the Lancers.
+He has owned various bars and restaurants in Windsor, Ontario and his family owns D'Amore Construction, also based in Windsor.